 Although the Central Kampala has a functioning piped water system, the water is not fit for immediate consumption.
 It must be first boiled.
 If it isn’t, the health consequences can be dire.
 Through the years, Uganda’s capital city, as well as districts up-country, have been suffering recurrent outbreaks of waterborne diseases like, cholera, typhoid, and dysentery, which have sickened tens of thousands and claimed numerous lives.

 While boiling water is seen as a necessity for cooking and drinking, it is costly.
 Many Ugandan homes use charcoal or wood stoves to boil water.
 (Gas and electricity are also used, but to a lesser degree).
-The daily task of boiling water is not only an economic burden (especially for households who earn only a few dollars a day), but it also contributes heavily to deforestation, hugely contributing to demand on imported charcoal and wood from rural areas outside Kampala.
-Boiling also means prolonged exposure to indoor air pollution and respiratory diseases from the burning fumes and smoke created by dirty cook stoves.
+The daily task of boiling water is not only an economic burden (especially for households who earn only a few dollars a day), but it also contributes heavily to deforestation, hugely contributing to the demand for imported charcoal and wood from rural areas outside Kampala.
+Boiling also means prolonged exposure to indoor air pollution and respiratory diseases from the burning fumes and smoke created by dirty cookstoves.

 Moreover, even if water is boiled, this does not remove suspended particulate matter and other physical impurities in the water.
 The long-term health impacts of ingesting these particulates are uncertain and a reason for concern.
 Better-off Ugandans purchase bottled water rather than boiling water, but even they feel the economic squeeze.
 Moreover, without an effective recycling program in Kampala, the plastic bottles that this produces creates unnecessary demand on imported plastic products and generates mountains of trash.

-This project seeks to distribute 50 Sawyer Point One filters to 3-5 children’s homes and day care centers in the Greater Kampala area, as well as approximately 30 individual households.
-Each Sawyer filter has the ability to filter out impurities as small as 0.1 micron, and can effectively remove bacteria that causes typhoid, E. coli, dysentery, cholera, and other serious waterborne diseases, making it unnecessary to boil water.
+This project seeks to distribute 50 Sawyer Point One filters to 3-5 children’s homes and daycare centers in the Greater Kampala area, as well as approximately 30 individual households.
+Each Sawyer filter has the ability to filter out impurities as small as 0.1 microns, and can effectively remove bacteria that causes typhoid, E. coli, dysentery, cholera, and other serious waterborne diseases, making it unnecessary to boil water.
 The filters are extremely long-lasting and capable of producing more than 792,500 gallons of clean water each.

 All filter recipients will be taught how to install, operate, and clean these filters to ensure proper care and maintenance, as well as long user life.
-Teaching will borrow on lessons learned from THIS earlier filter distribution project conducted by Water Charity.
+Teaching will borrow from lessons learned from THIS earlier filter distribution project conducted by Water Charity.

-To foster community buy in, all households will be required to contribute funds towards purchasing buckets, onto which the filters will be installed.
-These filters cost approximately $50 each, and will be provided free of charge to children’s homes and day care centers, and to households of more modest means.
+To foster community buy-in, all households will be required to contribute funds towards purchasing buckets, onto which the filters will be installed.
+These filters cost approximately $50 each, and will be provided free of charge to children’s homes and daycare centers, and to households of more modest means.
 For those households with more disposable income, they will be requested to contribute a nominal percentage of the filter costs on a sliding scale.

-Beneficiaries will also receive details of a local distributor of Sawyer Filters, should they need future after sales service or wish to purchase additional filters at full cost.
+Beneficiaries will also receive details of a local distributor of Sawyer Filters, should they need future after-sales service or wish to purchase additional filters at full cost.

 It is envisaged that this project will benefit about 400 Ugandan women, children, and men with a reliable source of clean water, eliminating the need to boil water and saving resources for other competing needs and productive investments, like contributing to savings, buying food for one’s family, or paying for school fees and medical expenses.